pycharming/lantern_aws/README.md

     bin/ssh_cloudmaster.py 'salt <your-machine-id> cmd.run 'tail -n 40 /var/log/salt/minion'

 and making sure that new stuff keeps getting printed.
+If that's not the case, you may need to kill the process with the given PID in the proxy so Salt will let you try and reapply the config.

 The following will check for a running HTTP proxy: